 In our comprehensive, long-term partnerships, we look for student achievement gains over time.
-Below is student achievement data from Wyoming’s Teton County School District #1, a CEL partner since 2010.
-The professional development efforts at Teton County School District No. 1 have paid off in significant gains, both for high achievers and low.
+Below is student achievement data from Wyoming’s Teton County School District #1, a CEL partner from 2010 to 2016.
+The professional development efforts at Teton County School District No. 1 paid off in significant gains, both for high achievers and low.
 Learn more.

 [Before contracting with CEL], we had an achievement gap that was continuing to grow and test scores that were stagnant.
 We knew we needed to take a look at the whole system, and not take a piecemeal approach to fixing things.

 Pam Shea, Wyoming’s 2015 Superintendent of the Year, Teton County School District #1

 Research Briefs and Partnership Stories